Close

 News

-Are pesticides lurking in your Valentine’s Day roses?
+Avoid pesticides in your Valentine’s Day flowers

-The use of pesticides in flower production
+Pesticides in flower production

 There is no limit to the number of pesticides that can be sprayed on flowers, as they are not classed as a consumable product.
 This has led to many flowers being sprayed heavily throughout their growing and shipping processes.
+Flowers grown in Latin American countries and Africa rely heavily on pesticides to reduce the transfer of pests across borders.
+Flowers grown in Europe generally have fewer pesticides, for example Dutch flower growers used 20% fewer pesticides in 2020 than in 2016.

 Research conducted in 2018 found ten different pesticides had been used on mixed bouquets, including harmful and banned pesticides.
 Seven times more pesticides are used to grow roses than to grow maize, in order to keep the flowers looking fresh and elongate their shelf life.